XanaduAI/strawberryfields/.github/CONTRIBUTING.md

   provide exciting updates of the projects/experiments you are investigating with Strawberry Fields

   You can even write your own Strawberry Fields tutorials, or blog about your simulation results.
-  Send us the link, and we may even add it as an external resource in our documentation!
+  Send us the link, and we may even add it to our Gallery or our documentation as an external resource!

 * **Test the cutting-edge Strawberry Fields releases** - clone our GitHub repository, and keep up to date with the latest features.
 If you run into any bugs, make a bug report on our